neam/dna-project-base-stateless-file-management/README.md

 `PUBLIC_FILES_S3_REGION` - The region of the S3 bucket

-`PUBLIC_FILES_S3_PATH` - Directory within amazon S3 bucket where publicly shared files are to be stored (Example: "/files".
-Use "/" or leave empty if the whole bucket is reserved for storing files)
+`PUBLIC_FILES_S3_PATH` - Directory within amazon S3 bucket where publicly shared files are to be stored.
+Leave empty if the whole bucket is reserved for storing files.
+(Example: "/files/", in which case tenant files will be published to "/files/%DATA/" instead of "/%DATA")

 `PUBLIC_FILES_S3_HTTP_HOST` - Hostname to where the bucket is available via http and https (Defaults to the bucket name with 's3://' stripped off from the beginning)